curl/everything-curl/usingcurl-downloads.md

 ### Resuming and ranges

-Resuming a download means first checking the size of what is already present locallly and then asking the server to send the rest of it to append. curl also allows resuming the transfer at a custom point without actually having anything locally present.
+Resuming a download means first checking the size of what is already present locally and then asking the server to send the rest of it to append. curl also allows resuming the transfer at a custom point without actually having anything locally present.